Dr. Sophia Aguirre has expanded her practice! Please visit the Aguirre Center for Inclusive Psychotherapy for more information!

 I have a passion for group psychotherapy, and in my dedication to furthering my therapeutic skills, I have pursued ongoing training in Group Psychotherapy and have attained the credential of CGP (Certified Group Psychotherapist) awarded by the American Group Psychotherapy Association.

-Chair, Task Force for Diversity, Equity, & Inclusion, American Group Therapy Association (2018 - Present)
+Chair, Task Force for Diversity, Equity, & Inclusion, American Group Therapy Association

-Member, Atlanta Group Psychotherapy Society (2019-Present)
+Treasurer, Atlanta Group Psychotherapy Society

 The path towards more self-discovery, growth, and healing is different for everyone.
 This means that my approach may vary greatly depending on your needs if you should become my client.
 My goal as a psychotherapist is to create a safe, supportive, therapeutic environment that fosters my clients’ well-being, creativity, healing, and growth.

 In general, I would characterize my approach as genuine, warm, and analytical.
 My style is generally informal, direct, and transparent in hopes of demystifying the therapy process.
 I endeavor to create a safe, trusting, non-judgmental atmosphere and to foster a therapeutic relationship that strikes the balance between support and challenge.
 I work collaboratively with my clients to help them reconnect with their inner strength and wisdom.
 I am an empathic listener, but I actively participate in sessions by sharing my observations, offering support, and providing insight and practical feedback to help clients effectively address personal life challenges.
+My clients often comment that my open, direct style creates a sense of safety because they don't have to guess what I am thinking or feeling.

 Clients who work with me can expect to focus on their emotion, which means we will seek to accept and deepen an understanding of reactions to various emotions as a means to working through the pain.
 I may also utilize cognitive, mindfulness-based, and creative arts interventions to find ways to expand your thinking patterns and change unhealthy behaviors.
 Determining how I adapt my clinical interventions relies heavily on the unique background, presenting concerns, and motivation of you as the client.